isabella232/journeys.en/help/using/building-journeys/testing-the-journey.md

 ## Creating a test profile{#create-test-profile}

-The process to create a test profile is the same as when you create a profile in the Experience Platform.
+The process to create a test profile is the same as when you create a profile in the Adobe Experience Platform.
 It is performed through API calls.
 See this [page](https://docs.adobe.com/content/help/en/experience-platform/profile/home.html)

 You must use a Profile schema that contains the "profile test details" mixin.
 The testProfile flag is part of this mixin.